9 Common Skin-Care Ingredients That Are Making You Break Out

 “While true medical-grade silicone is actually not a bad filler substance, and may be helpful in treating thickened scars, I would not recommend putting it on acne-prone skin,” says Dr. Kantor.
 He explains that it can block pores.
 Ranella Hirsch, MD, president of Skincare Doctors in Boston, Massachusetts, agrees that silicone has some benefits.
 She says it can “improve the texture and feel of skincare products” and also create a barrier to make the skin appear smoother.
 “For some people, though, there can be an allergy to silicone or some of the inactive ingredients used to manufacture them,” Dr. Hirsch says.
 Be mindful of your skin; look at these signs that your products are damaging your face.

 The use of talc in common cosmetic and household items (including baby powders and shower products) raised concerns when it was linked to the carcinogen asbestos and even ovarian cancer.
 However, Dr. Hirsch says it’s in wide use.
 “The question here is more the unknown,” she explains, referring to truly knowing whether it’s a harmful cosmetic.
 Dr. Kantor adds that talc, much like silicone, “is often maligned, but for the most part as an ingredient is not in itself a problem.”
-Do your best to stay informed and use your own judgement.
+Do your best to stay informed and use your own judgment.

 - Jane Iredale, founder and president of jane iredale, Great Barrington, Massachusetts